Nuitka/Nuitka-website/doc/pages/website-manual.rst

          :alt: The screenshot of the GitHub page with the Fork button highlighted.
          :width: 600px

 #.
-Submit all the messages about creating a fork.

-#.
 When you created the fork, go to your GitHub account and select your
    forked repository that called **Your-name/Nuitka-website**.